JaggleSearch/orangemn6.github.io-old-site/_posts/2020-9-30-Why-linux-is-super.md

 # 10 Reasons Why Linux Is Better Than Windows

-​It is often seen that people get confused over choosing Windows or Linux as a host operating system in both server and desktop spaces.
+It is often seen that people get confused over choosing Windows or Linux as a host operating system in both server and desktop spaces.
 People will focus on aspects of cost, the functionality provided, hardware compatibility, support, reliability, security, pre-built software, cloud-readiness, etc. before they finalize.
 In this regard, this article covers ten reasons for using Linux over Windows.

 ## 10 Reasons Why Linux Is Better Than Windows